 MUSC148Music of World CulturesStudy of music of various cultures within their social contexts.
 The course includes folk, traditional, classical, and popular music from selected traditions in Africa, India, Asia, Europe, and the Americas.
 It presents music as an evolving process and the performance of music as an expression of individual and cultural identity.
 Using readings, discussions, guest lectures and performances, CDs, and films, the course provides a framework for comparison of musical cultures from different parts of the world.
 No music reading or basic theory knowledge required.

 MUSC150Western Music Before 1750Study of the developments in musical style from the Middle Ages through the Baroque including sacred and secular music of Italy, Germany, France, England, and the Netherlands.
 Representative works from all topics will be presented in their stylistic and cultural contexts.
-Basic music-reading and theory skills are expected.
 Prerequisite: Music reading and basic theory knowledge is expected, and can be provided in supplement to the course.

 MUSC161Instrumental Music Methods: BrassBasic techniques of playing orchestra and band instruments; emphasis on understanding the principles and problems of playing brass.
 No music reading or basic theory knowledge is required.